 Finally, in APPENDIX A, we offer a list of resources and agencies to guide and inform your drug misuse prevention efforts.
-In APPENDIX B, we provide you with worksheets and tools you can use to work through the SPF's steps with your prevention team.
-We reference tools throughout the text at appropriate points in the planning process when you might use them.
-The tools in the back are also available in PDF format at www.campusdrugprevention.gov.
+In an online version of this guide (available at www.campusdrugprevention.gov), we provide additional worksheets and tools you can use to work through the SPF's steps.